The level 10 meeting agenda: pros, cons and guidance10 min read

 Rock updates (5 minutes)

 ”Rocks” are projects that will take up a quarter’s worth of work.
-Go through company and department “rocks” and whether they are on track or off track.
-If they’re off, create an issue to discuss during that portion of the agenda.
+Go through company and department “rocks” and whether they’re on or off track.

 Client/employee headlines (5 minutes)